boryanagoncharenko/CssCoco/test.md

 -webkit-border-radius
 -moz-border-radius
  ```
- **Actions**:  Find properties that are vendor-prefixed
+ **Actions**:  Find properties that are vendor-prefixed.

  ---
 **Description**: Put a semicolon at the end of each declaration
  **Source**: [phpied](http://www.phpied.com/css-coding-conventions/), [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS), [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important), [Idiomatic CSS](https://github.com/necolas/idiomatic-css), [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes), [Drupal](https://www.drupal.org/node/1887862), [CSSguidelines](http://cssguidelin.es/#introduction)
  **Violations**:  CSS allows the delimiter after the last declaration of a rule to be omitted.
-Since this can cause maintainability issues, the contanion requires the delimiter after the last declaration to be present.
+Since this can cause maintainability issues, the convention requires the delimiter after the last declaration to be present.
 Violations occur when the last declaration of a rule does not have a following delimiter.
  ```
 .myclass{
   color: red;
   font-family: "Arial Black"
 }
  ```
- **Actions**:  Find the last declaration of a ruleset; check if there is a declaration delimiter after it
+ **Actions**:  Find the last declaration of a ruleset; check if there is a declaration delimiter after it.

   ---
 **Description**: Do not use shorthand properties, except border